 Here’s a video on How To Truss a Chicken before you bake it.

 What to do with the leftover bones?
 Video: How to make Chicken Stock

 An easy roast chicken makes dinner quick and effortless.
 It takes just a few minutes, then toss in the oven and forget about it until the timer goes off.
 For a crisper skin, salt and air dry the skin for a couple hours or up to overnight beforehand.
 For more information, please visit the write-up.

 - 1 whole Chicken

 - Olive Oil or melted Butter

 - Preheat oven to 425°F.

-- Rinse and pat dry chicken.
+Pat dry the chicken.
 For the crispiest skin- see step 2 or for quickest preparation proceed to step 3.